Peptara LabsPEPTARA LABS

 Who shouldn't be using these peptides

 This part is non-negotiable.
-There are people who shouldn't start a GLP-1 protocol without a physician's direct supervision, and ideally not at all without one.
+Some people should not start a GLP-1 protocol without direct supervision from a qualified medical provider, and ideally not at all without one.

 If you have a personal or family history of medullary thyroid carcinoma or multiple endocrine neoplasia type 2 (MEN2), GLP-1 agonists are contraindicated.
 If you've had pancreatitis in the past, the risk of recurrence is higher and the calculation changes.
 If you have severe gastroparesis (delayed stomach emptying), these peptides will make it worse.
 If you're pregnant, breastfeeding, or trying to conceive, this isn't the time.
 If you have type 1 diabetes, the conversation is different and needs a specialist.

 These aren't theoretical concerns.
-They're the populations where the published data shows real risk, and they're the patients I tell to wait or to find a different approach.
+They're the populations where the published data shows real risk, and they're the groups that should wait or to find a different approach.

 What's actually happening in your body